awsdocs/aws-freertos-docs/doc_source/userguide/download-ota-mchip.md

 1. Under **Demo projects**, choose **OTA Update**\.

-1. Under **Name required**, enter a name for your custom Amazon FreeRTOS software configuration\.
+1. Under **Name required**, enter a name for your custom FreeRTOS software configuration\.

 1. Choose **Create and download**\.<a name="mch-build-demo"></a>